The following are subtractions from income that can be taken on your Michigan return:

 Income While A Resident Of A Renaissance Zone

-If you were a full-year resident of a Renaissance Zone, you may subtract all income earned or received.
-If you lived in a Zone for at least 183 consecutive days, you may subtract the portion earned while a resident of the Zone.
+If you were a full-year resident of a Renaissance Zone, you can subtract all earned income or received income.
+If you resided in a Zone for at least 183 consecutive days, you can subtract the portion you earned while a you were a resident of the Zone.
 To be eligible you must meet all of the following requirements:

-- Be a permanent resident of a Renaissance Zone for at least 183 consecutive days.
+- Be a permanent resident of a Renaissance Zone prior to January 1, 2012, for at least 183 consecutive days.

 - Your local assessor’s office must approve your eligibility.